 Typically, the training should be classroom-based and may involve observation or familiarisation.

 Practical training is allowed; however, it should not amount to either ‘training on the job’ or the person filling a role.
-It is acceptable that a visitor may learn the use of equipment in the UK; however, following points needs to be clarified:
+It is acceptable that a visitor may learn the use of equipment in the UK; however, the following points needs to be clarified:

 - how long the visitor intends to undertake practical training;